gpazevedo/quiz/README.md

 using the authentication credentials and bring that data back to us

-The same app runs locally and on AWS:
+The app runs locally and on AWS:

 http://quizbiz-20200620203655-hostingbucket-dev.s3-website-us-east-1.amazonaws.com/